hustcer/deepseek-review/README.md

 > [!NOTE]
 >
-> You can control the language of the code review results by setting the language of
+> You can control the language of the code review results by the language of the
-> the Prompt.
+> Prompt.
 The default Prompt language is currently English.
 When you use a Chinese
 > Prompt, the generated code review results will be in Chinese.

 ## Local Code Review